markkampe/Toys/README.md

 4. Start Eclipse on your local machine.
 It will ask you to choose a workspace.
-You should browse to the workspace folder that you created in step 1 above.
+You should browse to the workspace folder that you created above.
 Eclipse will remember this selection and prompt it as a default (or in the list of Recent Workspaces) when you start Eclipse in the future.

 5. From the `File` item on the top menu bar, select `Import`.
-   Scroll down to the `Git` sub-items, select `Projects from Git`, and press the `Next` buggon.
+   Scroll down to the `Git` sub-items, select the `Projects from Git` sub-item, and press the `Next` button.

+   FIX THIS STEP IS WRONG - WE WANT TO OPERATE IN A CLONED COPY

-   Select the `Clone URI` option, and *paste* the URL for the master copy of this assignment.
+   Select the `Clone URI` option, and *paste* the URL for the master repo (for this assignment).
 You will also have to add your Github user name and password (which you have the option of telling Eclipse to remember).

    Select `master` as the branch to be imported.

-   As a Destination, browse to the workspace directory that you created in step 1 above, and click the `Next` button.
+   As a Destination, browse to the workspace directory that you created in above, and click the `Next` button.

    Select `Import existing Eclipse projects` and click the `Next` button.